Get started

 In the 1Password desktop app, select Developer in the sidebar, then select View Developer Watchtower.

-To turn on 1Password Developer Watchtower, turn on Check for developer credentials on disk.
+To turn on 1Password Developer Watchtower, select Check for developer credentials on disk.

 After you turn on Developer Watchtower, 1Password will check your local ~/.ssh directory for SSH private keys in OpenSSH, PKCS#8, or PKCS#1 formats.
 You can then use the Developer section in the app to review alerts and recommendations for SSH keys that don’t follow best security practices.